8 Weight Is The Main Nutritional Factor Influencing Fertility

 Leptin: Growing adipose tissue causes an increase in leptin blood levels.
 As the adipose tissue keeps growing and leptin blood concentrations are chronically high, leptin resistance develops.
 This means that leptin will be less efficient in regulating the HPG axis.
 Less effective leptin means less secretion of GnRH, less LH and less FSH.
 Sperm and testosterone production are not stimulated sufficiently and decline.

-Insulin resistance: Obesity combined with a genetic predisposition leads, over time, to insulin resistance.
+Insulin resistance: Obesity combined with a genetic predisposition leads over time to insulin resistance.
 Insulin blood concentrations are permanently elevated in insulin resistance and pre-diabetes.
 High insulin blood concentrations will also disrupt the HPG axis.

 Chronic inflammation: In the obesity chapter you learned that around 70-90% of people grow large adipocytes (hyperplasia) when adipose tissue increases.
 This genotype is connected to metabolic dysfunction.
 Overly large adipocytes, especially in visceral obesity, contribute to chronic systemic inflammation.
 Inflamed adipose tissue signals the inflammatory state to other tissues by secreting cytokines.
 Cytokines disrupt the HPG axis.